Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: CFG-Bench

-\textbf{Close-Ended.} With the curated videos and its detailed annotations in place, we proceed to generate the QA pairs.
+\textbf{Close-Ended QA.} With the curated videos and its detailed annotations, we proceed to generate the QA pairs.
 For FAU, TR, and CR in Tiers 1 and 2, we develop a rigorous multi-stage pipeline to generate close-ended QA pairs.

-Specifically, as shown in Fig.~\ref{fig:data_pipe}, the process begins with an automated generation phase where we design distinct prompt templates for each sub-task.
-Using GPT-4o~\cite{GPT-4o}, we generate an initial set of QA pairs with two principles: maximize question diversity across the videos and craft challenging distractors that are plausible but unique.
+As shown in Fig.~\ref{fig:data_pipeline_statistic} (c), the process begins with an automated generation phase where we design distinct prompt templates for each sub-task.
+Using GPT-4o~\cite{GPT-4o} (prompts are shown in Appendix~\ref{sec:C2}), we generate an initial set of QA pairs with two principles: maximize question diversity across the videos and craft challenging distractors that are plausible but unique.
 We obtain 19,372 multiple-choice QAs pairs in this stage.

 Then, an automated filtering stage designed to eliminate overly simple questions.
 Following FAVOR-Bench~\cite{Favorbench}, we adopt the blind and single-frame filtering techniques, removing questions that could be answered with common sense alone or from a single static image.
 To further refine the set, we provide Qwen3-Max~\cite{qwen3} with the QAs and the corresponding video caption, which serves as a proxy for the ground truth.
 The model is tasked with flagging any QA pairs it deemed ambiguous or impossible to choose from, thereby efficiently identifying potentially flawed questions for further targeted human review.
 After this process, approximately 35\% of the initially QA pairs are discarded.